metamath/lamp-guide/docs/index.md

 will help us illustrate ways you can use metamath-lamp.
 In particular, we'll show you how to work backwards from a statement.

+We'll start with our current state, including the intermediate step that metamath-lamp found.
-Let's change the context so it only includes the axioms modus ponens (`ax-mp`) and the propositional logic axioms `ax-1`, `ax-2`, and `ax-3`, not anything after them:
+Now change the context so it only includes the axioms modus ponens (`ax-mp`) and the propositional logic axioms `ax-1`, `ax-2`, and `ax-3`, not anything after them: